 A little bit about The Cottage

 Most of our guests stay in The Cottage which is separated from the main house by a shaded courtyard so we all have our privacy.
 It has a spacious bedroom with warm and cool air conditioning, a ceiling fan, fridge with complimentary soft drinks and beers, radio, TV and DVD player with a selection of interesting films, tea and coffee making facilities, hair dryer and safe.
-In the large en suite bathroom there is a bath, separate shower and under floor heating.
+In the large en suite bathroom there is a bath, separate shower, dressing gowns and under floor heating.

 A little bit about the main house room

-Occasionally, and in summer only (mid-October to mid-April), guests may stay in a pretty little room in the main house.
-It has en suite facilities with the shower over the bath, tea and coffee making facilities and a fridge with complimentary soft drinks and beers.
+From mid-October to mid-April, guests may stay in a pretty little room in the main house.
+It has en suite facilities with the shower over the bath, dressing gowns, tea and coffee making facilities and a fridge with complimentary soft drinks and beers.
 However, the Victorian brass bed is only 135 cm (4 ft 6 ins) wide and with a brass footboard it is only suitable for very friendly couples if neither is a second row forward.

 A little bit about breakfast

-In the summer season (mid-October to mid-April) guests enjoy the lovely valley views from the veranda of the main house with a breakfast of home-made muesli, yogurt and berries in season and seasonal fresh fruit, orange juice, delicious smoked Franschhoek salmon trout, Franschhoek cheeses, toast, warm croissants and lashings of tea and strong, fresh coffee.
+From October to mid-April guests enjoy the lovely valley views from the veranda of the main house with a breakfast of home-made muesli, yogurt and berries in season and seasonal fresh fruit, orange juice, delicious smoked Franschhoek salmon trout, Franschhoek cheeses, toast, warm croissants and lashings of tea and strong, fresh coffee.

-In the winter season (mid-April to mid-October), we provide a light breakfast in The Cottage of home-made muesli, yogurt, orange juice, fruit and hot croissants with locally made jam and marmelade when you wake up.
+From mid-April to October, we provide a light breakfast in The Cottage of home-made muesli, yogurt, orange juice, fruit and hot croissants with locally made jam and marmelade when you wake up.
 If guests want a bit more there are some very nice places in the village.

 A little bit of what to do after breakfast